smurthys/smurthys.github.io/engagement.md

 7. Execute the engagement.
 8. Evaluate the engagement: success or failure, how could it have been better, potential future engagements, and so on.

-### Day visits
+### Logistics

-A "day visit" is the most common form of engagement and frequently takes place when I am already visiting the country.

-The host institution needs to arrange transportation at their expense to and from my homebase in the country.
+The host institution needs to arrange transportation to and from my homebase in the country.
 I will not have the time or familiarity to arrange transportation on my own.

-I will bring my computer and phone, but I will need Internet connection for both devices.
+I will bring my own computer and phone, but I will need Internet connection for both devices.
 If I make a presentation (say a guest lecture), I will also need an external HDMI or USB-C monitor, an external USB keyboard and mouse, and a clean whiteboard for impromptu use.
 I assume the external monitor will be shared to an overhead projector.

 (I need an external monitor to see my own presentation without craning my neck at the projector screen.
-I use my computer's screen to view my own notes and scripts.)
+I use my computer's screen to view my own private notes and scripts during the presentation.)

 I do not take any food or drink during a day visit: not even coffee or tea or milk.
-I have no problem with other people consuming food and drinks in any meeting or activity I participate, but I ask I not be compelled/pressured to partake.
-I will let the host know if my requirements change. **I would like good, clean water** during the visit.
+I have no problem with other people consuming food and drinks in any meeting or activity I participate, but I ask I not be pressured to partake.
+I will let the host know if my requirements change.

-I generally do not expect [honorarium](https://en.wikipedia.org/wiki/Honorarium) for a day visit, but I appreciate it and consider it a sign of respect.
-It is important I clarify that I entertain day visits purely for intellectual satisfaction and to experience the campus.
-I spend any honoraria I receive on engagement-related activities and to help out deserving students.
+**I would like good, clean drinking water** during the visit.

+### Day visits

+A "day visit" is the most common form of engagement and frequently takes place when I am already visiting the country.

-A "day visit" typically lasts between four and eight hours.
+A day visit typically lasts between four and eight hours.
 It often involves meet with faculty, a guest lecture, and an open forum ("Ask me Anything").
-In general, I do not entertain a campus visit with just a guest lecture and nothing else because it has too much overheads in terms of transportation and my own preparation.
+In general, I do not entertain a campus visit with just a guest lecture and nothing else because it has too much overhead in terms of transportation and my own preparation.
 Thus, I humbly request that hosts plan an agenda that is worthy of everyone's time and effort.
-(See a template agenda for a day visit.)
+(See a template non-binding agenda for a day visit.)

+I generally do not expect [honorarium](https://en.wikipedia.org/wiki/Honorarium) for a day visit, but it is appreciated.
+It is important to clarify that I entertain day visits for intellectual satisfaction.
+I spend any honoraria I receive on engagement-related activities and to help deserving students.

+(The engagements are NOT a profit-making or resume-enhancing exercise for me.)

 ### Topics